 If you are using the

-elastic user credentials in your own applications, they will fail to connect to Elasticsearch and Kibana after the above step.
+elastic user credentials in your own applications, they will fail to connect to Elasticsearch and Kibana after you run this command.
 It is not recommended to use

 elastic user credentials for production use cases.
 Always create your own users with restricted roles to access Elasticsearch.

-You can regenerate all auto-generated credentials in a namespace by executing the following command:
+To regenerate all auto-generated credentials in a namespace, run the following command:

 kubectl delete secret -l eck.k8s.elastic.co/credentials=true